KhushbuPawar/Excel_Project/README.md

-# Excel_Project
-Pizza Sales Excel Dashboard
+# Pizza Sales Excel Dashboard

 **Objective:**
 Analyzing sales trends and metrics for a pizza business to drive data-driven decisions for revenue growth and customer satisfaction.
 <br>